-The survey also reveals only 9 per cent of homeowners believe that property values will fall over the next six months whilst a further 10 per cent expect prices to remain flat.
-The average growth predicted by those surveyed is for house prices to rise by 5.7 per cent by October.
+According to the survey, only 9% of homeowners believe that property values will fall over the next six months whilst a further 10% expect prices to remain flat.
+The average growth predicted by those surveyed is for house prices to rise by 5.7% by October.

 The current level of optimism bodes well for market activity, with transaction volumes expected to rise significantly over the coming months given the historically high correlation between the confidence level in the Zoopla.co.uk Survey and market activity approximately three months later.

-Across the UK, the Scots are most upbeat over the prospects for the local property market, with 86 per cent expecting house prices in their area to rise over the next six months, compared to 80 per cent in England and 76 per cent in Wales.
-The picture is somewhat less optimistic in Northern Ireland, with only 62 per cent predicting house prices will rise over the next six months.
+Across the UK, the Scots are most upbeat over the prospects for the local property market, with 86% expecting house prices in their area to rise over the next six months, compared to 80% in England and 76% in Wales.
+The picture is somewhat less optimistic in Northern Ireland, with only 62% predicting house prices will rise over the next six months.

 Nicholas Leeming, Commercial Director of Zoopla.co.uk, said: "With the bad weather behind us and the recent stamp duty relief introduced for first-time buyers, confidence in the property market has bounced back well.
 Despite the optimism, significant concerns remain around the supply of mortgages and whilst affordability levels are now higher than at any time in the past few years the lack of mortgage funding, especially for first-time buyers, remains the single biggest threat to a full housing market recovery."

 For the full set of results, please visit Property News.

 For further information, please contact Tim Vooght at email@example.com or on 020 3872 5615.